cpainchaud/RFLink32/README.md

 **insert screenshot here**

 ## 8. Additional info
+### Default login and password of WebUI
+rflink32 / 433mhz

 ### Pinout
 - When WebServer is active (which is default), pin setup has to be done there.
 - For safety & simplicity, default WebServer setup is : all pin inactive.